 You cannot make measurements at this level of precision with a cheap Chinese digital caliper or even an expensive Swiss digital caliper.
 This level of precision requires the careful use of a micrometer and at the very least a telescoping gauge or a dial bore gauge.
 Blocks are often stressed from demil operations and can be a bit out-of-round so many internal readings at different points must be taken sometimes.

-When fitting these parts my suggestion is to aim for the somewhere between the low limit and the middle limit of the interference fit value if possible.
+When fitting these parts my suggestion is to target an interference value that lies between the low limit and the middle limit if possible.

 Working on a RPK, AK74 or Krinkov?
 Just apply the same fits to the particular areas of those rifle assemblies.